dateng2016/notes/infra_doc.md

 Shipday integration lib, provides many functions used for integration. responsbile for calling the API and get the response.
 (API services will call these funciotns)

-When calling teh external API, API services will respond
+When calling the external API, API services will respond

 Auto-assignment (in dispatch setting) -> User can choose different algorithms or implement their own rules We have in-house auto-assignment AND third-party auto-assignment. (lowest estimate / earliest pickup) hybrid auto-dispatch -> first try in-house -> if failed -> then try third party

 ETA-auto-dispatch service -> scheduler called every 30 seconds (with a cron job running)

+third-party billing (third party usage) for usage like uber, doordash, roadie, -> Two methods: Bank account or credit card

+shipday-wallet -> we can buy credits -> can be used for monthly subscription billing AND third party (Only in USD)-> gets charged before credit card and other payment methods

+shiday connect

+TODO: Boxfuse